2014–2016 Croatian war veterans protest: The protest

-By April 2014, the tent held a permanent protest sign: "In 1991 against Yugoslavia, in 2014 against Yugoslavs", implying that they are protesting against the alleged Yugoslavs in Croatian society.
-On April 11, Occupy Croatia organised a new counter-tent protest, and proclaimed that they are protesting against: "self-proclaimed, superpolitical institution tent-town in Savska street 66, which has a genuine task of imposing ulltranationalist, and theological values which are against the universal values of equality, justice and liberty".
+By April 2014, the tent held a permanent protest sign: "In 1991 against Yugoslavia, in 2014 against Yugoslavs", implying that they were protesting against the alleged Yugoslavs in Croatian society.
+On April 11, Occupy Croatia organised a new counter-tent protest, and proclaimed that they are protesting against: "self-proclaimed, superpolitical institution tent-town in Savska street 66, which has a genuine task of imposing ultranationalist, and theological values which are against the universal values of equality, justice and liberty".
 After only 50 people came to their rally the counter-protest was canceled.
 The organisers then made a statement to the public: "If this is a world in which you want to live in – enjoy!"